fbraem/mqweb/api/samples/python/qmgr_ping.md

 {% highlight python %}
 '''
- This sample will show all services from a queuemanager.
+ This sample pings a queuemanager.
  MQWeb runs on localhost and is listening on port 8081.
 '''
 import json